 - When the child refuses to eat or drink anything

-- When any of the nostril is completely blocked
+- When any of the nostrils is completely blocked

 - When the baby chokes

 Similar to children, wheezing may attack elders frequently.
 Often, wheezing is accompanied by some kind of respiratory illness in elders.
 So, wheezing in elders is a sign of a health condition to look for.
 Since it is recommended not to go for self-medication or OTC drugs without a doctor’s prescription for wheezing in elders, you can buy a vaporizer.
 Vaporizers enable peaceful sleep in elders at night.

 People who wheeze should always focus on long-term relief, not short-term remedies.
 For instance, COPD, asthma, and other chronic respiratory diseases need long-term treatments and solutions to get rid of wheezing.
 When the underlying condition is not addressed, wheezing cannot be stopped.
 If you don’t treat asthma but wheezing, you will subsequently suffer from wheezing in the near future, again and again.
 Don’t take any medicines or discontinue medicines without the consent of your doctor in case of chronic conditions associated with wheezing.